nCino (NASDAQ:NCNO) Issues FY 2022 Earnings Guidance

-nCino (NASDAQ:NCNO) last released its quarterly earnings data on Tuesday, August 31st.
-The company reported ($0.02) earnings per share for the quarter, topping the consensus estimate of ($0.06) by $0.04. nCino had a negative net margin of 21.39% and a negative return on equity of 8.95%.
-The business had revenue of $66.50 million for the quarter, compared to analyst estimates of $63.72 million.
-The business’s revenue was up 36.3% compared to the same quarter last year.
-As a group, equities research analysts anticipate that nCino will post -0.54 EPS for the current fiscal year.

-In other news, Director William J. Ruh sold 55,000 shares of nCino stock in a transaction that occurred on Tuesday, September 7th.
-The shares were sold at an average price of $74.89, for a total value of $4,118,950.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Trisha Price sold 20,000 shares of nCino stock in a transaction that occurred on Friday, July 16th.
-The shares were sold at an average price of $65.84, for a total transaction of $1,316,800.00.
+In related news, CFO David Rudow sold 7,500 shares of the firm’s stock in a transaction that occurred on Wednesday, September 15th.
+The shares were sold at an average price of $74.04, for a total transaction of $555,300.00.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director William J. Ruh sold 20,000 shares of the stock in a transaction that occurred on Thursday, September 16th.
+The shares were sold at an average price of $77.50, for a total value of $1,550,000.00.
 The disclosure for this sale can be found here.
-Insiders sold 125,583 shares of company stock worth $8,943,576 over the last quarter.
-35.40% of the stock is owned by corporate insiders.
+In the last three months, insiders sold 175,969 shares of company stock valued at $12,769,675.
+Company insiders own 35.40% of the company’s stock.

 A hedge fund recently raised its stake in nCino stock.
-Morgan Stanley raised its stake in nCino, Inc. (NASDAQ:NCNO) by 102.8% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 439,153 shares of the company’s stock after purchasing an additional 222,582 shares during the period.
-Morgan Stanley owned 0.46% of nCino worth $26,313,000 at the end of the most recent quarter.
-90.88% of the stock is currently owned by institutional investors.
+Morgan Stanley grew its holdings in nCino, Inc. (NASDAQ:NCNO) by 102.8% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 439,153 shares of the company’s stock after purchasing an additional 222,582 shares during the quarter.
+Morgan Stanley owned about 0.46% of nCino worth $26,313,000 as of its most recent filing with the SEC.
+90.88% of the stock is currently owned by hedge funds and other institutional investors.

 nCino, Inc, a software-as-a-service company, provides cloud-based software applications for financial institutions in the United States and internationally.
 Its nCino Bank Operating System, a tenant cloud platform, which digitizes, automates, and streamlines complex processes and workflow; and utilizes data analytics and artificial intelligence and machine learning (AI/ML) to enable financial institutions to onboard new clients, make loans and manage the entire loan life cycle, open deposit and other accounts, and manage regulatory compliance.